aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/050_install_argocd/010-bootstrap-argocd.md

 ![EKS Cluster](/static/images/argocd-cluster-object.png)

-You can also validate that the gitops-bridge as correctly created the secrets for this EKS cluster in the argocd namespace:
+You can also validate that the gitops-bridge has correctly created the secrets for this EKS cluster in the argocd namespace:

 ```bash
 kubectl --context hub-cluster get secrets -n argocd hub-cluster